Sh1n0g1/PlayNote-for-ArduBoy/README.md

 Just download the .ino file and open with Arduino IDE, and write it to your ArduBoy.

 ## Help
-There is the stacked keyboard on the left and the history of frequency of the note you played on the right.
+There is the stacked keyboard on the right and the history of frequency of the note you played on the left.
 * All notes's frequency is calculated by ArduBoy, and the gap is less than 0.01% (e.g. A4=439.99 should be 440.00)
 * The X axis means the note, and the Y axis means the octave.